-Map Menu, left, Map Data Menu, right.
+Map Data Menu.

 Show Map Data

 From the Map Page, press MENU | ↓ to MAP DATA | ENT.
 Press ENT to enter the EARTH MAP DETAIL selection list, and choose how much detail you want, from Off (so the unit operates like a GPS plotter) to High.
 After the option is set, press EXIT repeatedly to return to the page display..